 Having trouble with your Z-Wave network (slow devices, devices not responding, difficulty paring/including devices, etc.)?
 Find some ideas below to help.

 If a Z-Wave device does not pair, first try a factory reset or a "general exclusion."
 Consult the device manual for specific instructions on how to reset or put the device in exclusion mode.
-If you no longer have these instructions, some of the most popular ones are documented at: https://docs.hubitat.com/index.php?title=Join_and_Reset_Instructions.
+If you no longer have these instructions, some of the most popular ones are documented in the list of compatible devices (see the Instructions column).
 To perform a general exclusion with Hubitat:

 Then, try the inclusion process again.
 If the device still fails to pair or does not function after pairing, consider other possibilities below.

 After any failed inclusion attempt, you will likely need to perform a general exclusion, as above, before the device will successfully pair again.

 So-called "ghost nodes" can be created by failed pairing attempts or by force-removing a device from Devices instead of properly excluding it.
 "Ghost nodes" may cause network problems, either problems in operation or pairing new devices.
 To check for these nodes and remove them:

 Connect to the hub and navigate to Settings from the sidebar, then open the Z-Wave Details page.

 Look for any row in the table without anything in the Routes column and often without a link to a Hubitat device in the Device column; these devices may be "ghosts" (or at least have not had any traffic since the hub was rebooted and/or do not have a device associated with them in Hubitat).
 Functioning devices are never "ghosts," and blank routes are not necessarily a problem.

 If you see a "ghost" you want to remove, select the Remove button (in the Status column) for that node.
 Wait several seconds for the page to reload, then verify that the device no longer appears in the table.